Cost estimate: Cost estimate classifications

 These correspond to modern published classes 5, 3, and 1, respectively.
 The U.S. Department of Energy and many others use a system of five classes of estimates:

 Methods used to prepare the estimates range from stochastic or judgment at early definition to deterministic at later definition.
 Some estimates use mixed methods.

 Cost estimate classifications have been published by ASTM and AACE International.
-The American Society of Professional Estimators (ASPE) defines estimate levels in the reverse order as Level 1 – Order (Range) of Magnitude, Level 2 – Schematic/Conceptual Design, Level 3- Design Development, Level 4 – Construction Document, and Level 5 – Bid.>.”
-ACostE defines a Class I Estimate as definitive, a Class II Estimate as semi-detailed, and a Class III Estimate as pre-budget.
+The American Society of Professional Estimators (ASPE) defines estimate levels in the reverse order as Level 1 – Order (Range) of Magnitude, Level 2 – Schematic/Conceptual Design, Level 3- Design Development, Level 4 – Construction Document, and Level 5 – Bid.
+The Association of Cost Engineers (ACostE) defines a Class I Estimate as definitive, a Class II Estimate as semi-detailed, and a Class III Estimate as pre-budget.

 Other names for estimates of different classes include:

 Estimate quality

 Estimate quality refers to the delineation of quality requirements for the estimate.
 These requirements are set out in accordance with official quality assurance standards.
 There may also be other expectations for the estimate which are not specific requirements, but may affect the perceived quality of the estimate.
 Published quality requirements generally have to do with credibility, accuracy, confidence level, precision, risk, reliability, and validity of the estimate, as well as thoroughness, uniformity, consistency, verification, and documentation.

 “The result of bidding without good estimates is certain: jobs that end up with less profit, no profit, or a loss.
 The bidder ultimately will go out of business; the only question is how long will it take.”

 Since a cost estimate is the approximation of the cost of a project or operation, then estimate accuracy is a measure of how closely the estimate is able to predict the actual expenditures for the project or operation.
 This can only be known after the project is completed.
 If, for example, a project estimate was $1,252,000 for a specific scope and conditions, and at completion the records showed that $1,172,451.26 was expended, the estimate was 6.8% too high.
 If the project ended up having a different scope or conditions, an unadjusted computation does not fairly assess the estimate accuracy.
 Predictions of the estimate accuracy may accompany the estimate.
 Typically this is expressed as a range higher or lower as compared with the point estimate with an expected probability that the actual cost will fall in the range.
 An example for a definitive estimate might be that the estimate has a -5/+10% range of accuracy with a 90% confidence that the final value will fall in that range.
 The accuracy of an early estimate relates to the estimate quality.
 Factors affecting the quality of the estimate include the people who prepared the estimate, how the estimate was prepared, and what was known about the project.
 For the same project, the range of uncertainty about the total estimate decreases over time, as illustrated in the cone of uncertainty diagram.